cog/Games-Cards-ShuffleTrack/README.md

         $deck->riffle_shuffle();
         print $deck->get_deck();

-Or perhaps with more control:
+Or perhaps with more precision:

         my $deck = Games::Cards::ShuffleTrack->new();